 Having an opening auction shortly after the day-ahead results are known will provide some certainty to the control center well in advance of the operating hour.
-Having closing auctions, on the other hand, postpones the countertrade to shortly before the operating hour.
-However, in both cases, the risk is more related to the price and thereby costs associated with the countertrade.

 TSOs anyhow need to determine the capacity for the intraday market.
 For the Danish borders and from Energinet's perspective, this is generally done by simply subtracting the already allocated capacity in the day-ahead market from the previously calculated NTC.
-The capacity for the intraday market does not include minimum capacities as determined in the Joint Declaration, see section 2.1.2.
+The capacity for the intraday market does not include minimum capacities as determined in the Joint Declaration, see section 3.2.
 Normally intraday capacity would be provided to the XBID system for implicit continuous trading.
 With a regional opening auction the intraday capacity would need to be provided to the Euphemia platform first.
-After the auction, any remaining capacity would then be provided to the XBID system or could remain in the Euphemia platform for a pan-European opening auction for first thereafter to be submitted to XBID.
-This would mean, however, that the liquidity for the continuous trading within XBID will decrease with having an implicit regional starting auction before.
+After the auction, any remaining capacity would then be provided to the XBID system or could remain in the Euphemia platform for a pan-European opening auction and thereafter be submitted to XBID.